symfony/ux/ux.symfony.com/cookbook/component_architecture.md

 </twig:Card>
 ```

-So here we have a Card component, and we give to the content of this component two other components.
+So here we have a `Card` component, and we provide the content of this component with two other components.

 ### Independence

-This is a really important rule, and not obvious.
-But your component should live on his own context,
+This is a really important rule and not an obvious one.
+Your component should live in its own context; it
-it should not be aware of the rest of the page.
-You should be able to take a component into a page, from another and it should work exactly the same.
+should not be aware of the rest of the page.
+You should be able to take a component from one page to another, and it should work exactly the same.
 This rule makes your component truly reusable.

-***How does it work into Symfony?***
+***How does it work in Symfony?***

-Symfony keeps the context of the page into the context of your component.
-So this your own responsibility to follow those rules.
+Symfony keeps the context of the page within the context of your component.
+So it is your own responsibility to follow these rules.
-But notice that if there are conflicts between a variable from the context page and your component, your component context overrides the page context.
+Note that if there are conflicts between a variable from the context page and your component, your component context overrides the page context.

 ### Props

-Our component must remain independent, but we can customize it props.
+Our component must remain independent, but we can customize its props.
-Let's take the example of a button component.
-You have your component that look on every page the same,
+For example, consider a button component.
+You want your component to look the same on every page, with the only change being the label.
-the only change is the label.
-What you can do is to declare a prop `label` into your button component.
+To do this, you can declare a `label` prop in your button component.
-And so now when you want to use your button component, you can pass the label you want as props.
-The component gonna take
-this props at his initialization and keep it all his life long.
+When you use your button component, you can pass the label you want as a prop.
+The component will take this prop at initialization and keep it throughout its lifecycle.

-***How does it work into Symfony?***
+***How does it work in Symfony?***

-Let's take the example of the Alert component an [anonymous component](https://symfony.com/bundles/ux-twig-component/current/index.html#anonymous-components).
+Let's take the example of the `Alert` component as an [anonymous component](https://symfony.com/bundles/ux-twig-component/current/index.html#anonymous-components).
 We have the following template:

 ```twig